henningkerstan/byte/README.md

 ## 1. Description
 This library provides a simple implementation of a byte (aka octet) in a TypeScript class.
 I developed this "library" (which consists of merely one TypeScript class) for two purposes:
 - for use in my EnOcean-Core library and associated files, and
-- to understand, test and streamline my development process.
+- to understand, test and (hopefully) streamline my development process for more complex projects.
-Hence: Feel free to use it, if it helps for your project, but do not expect rocket science.
+Hence: Feel free to use it, if it helps, but do not expect rocket science. :)

 ## 2. Installation